 Understanding Chicago Notes-Biblio Style

-Because the notes-biblio style allows for additional information, which is presented in the form of endnotes or footnotes, the writer has flexibility in presenting their sources and comments for the reader.
+Because the Chicago style notes-biblio allows for additional information, which is presented in the form of endnotes or footnotes, the writer has flexibility in presenting their sources and comments for the reader.
 This flexibility makes it useful for subjects such as history and literature.
 The bibliography at the end of the paper lists the sources for the notes.

 It’s important to remember that the notes entry format differs from the biblio entry.
 The reason for this is to make it easier for the information presented in the paper to flow from the writer to the reader with minimal interruption.